 Moodle Role Id – Enter the role id for which you want to create the enrolment in Moodle after purchasing the course in Adobe Commerce Cloud Store.

 Default Price – Here the admin can enter the default price of paid courses.

 Set Default Price When Product Updated – If the admin enables this option, then it sets the default price on product update else not.

 —> If the imported course does not exist in Adobe Commerce, it creates in Magento with the Moodle attributes and the default price.

 –> If the course already exists in Adobe Commerce Cloud, then skip the default price if it is set as NO because the product has already its price.
 In this case, the price of the product will remain the same set by the user.

 - You can get the Moodle Role id of the user from Moodle.

 Navigate to Site administration > Users > Permissions > Define roles select a role and from the URL you can get the role id.
 As in the below image, the role id for Student is 5.

-Default price – Enter the default price for the courses (Magento products) which will be assigned to the course when it will be created in Magento.
+Default price – Enter the default price for the courses (Adobe Commerce products) which will assign to the course when it will create in Adobe Commerce Cloud.
 Later on, the admin can update it as per the requirement.